Photo by Taylor Rossi www.taylorrossiphotography.com

 Biography

-Praised for her “nuance and sensitivity” (Boston Music Intelligencer), soprano Kendra Comstock, is a Boston-based performer and teacher.
+Praised for her “clear melodic core” and a “sound that rejoices in the beauty of natural vowels” (Boston Music Intelligencer), soprano Kendra Comstock, is a Boston-based performer and teacher.
 Kendra performs a wide variety of Classical and Contemporary repertoire, but is especially passionate about singing early music.
-Recent engagements include performances with the Cambridge Chamber Ensemble, the Boston Camerata, the Concordia Consort, the Society for Historically Informed Performance (SoHIP), the Nightingale Vocal Ensemble, the Lilith Vocal Ensemble, the BEMF Fringe Series, and her own ensemble, the Pandora Consort.
+Recent engagements include performances with Vermont Chamber Artists, Pegasus Early Music, NYS Baroque, the Cambridge Chamber Ensemble, the Boston Camerata, the Concordia Consort, the Society for Historically Informed Performance (SoHIP), the Nightingale Vocal Ensemble, Tutti Music Collective, the Lilith Vocal Ensemble, the BEMF Fringe Series, and her own ensemble, the Pandora Consort.